 Harding Hub - Quonset Hut Home and Agricultural Community Center

-A community complex that includes an organic farm, a contemporary home and a multi-unit housing.
-All structures built from Quonset Huts.
+Located in DuPage County, this community complex will include an organic farm, a contemporary home and multi-unit housing.
+All structures will be built from Quonset Huts.
 Design by ERA / Eric Rothfeder Architect.

 This residence is the first phase of a planned community center that will include an organic farm, training center, and multi-unit housing.
 The center will be located in a degraded wetland adjacent to the Illinois Tollway, and all buildings and structures will be constructed from modular Quonset Huts.
 The client’s ambition is to find new uses for otherwise undevelopable land, while also improving the conditions of the adjacent wetland.
 The Quonest Huts, which are built from repeated segments of steel arches, will be assembled by the owners, a cost-saving measure that will allow for additional sustainable and energy-efficient features within a constrained budget.